awsaavedra/awsaavedra.github.io/content/documentation.md

 Search through tag: https://awsaavedra.com/tags/productivity/ Productivity is doing the most important thing first and keeping on it without distraction.
 Then, you get the next most important thing.
 1. Cal Newport books

-    a.
-So Good They Can't Ignore You
+    1. So Good They Can't Ignore You

-    b.
-Digital Minimalism
+    2. Digital Minimalism

-    c.
-A World Without Email
+    3. A World Without Email

-    d.
-How to Become a Straight A Student
+    4. How to Become a Straight A Student

-    e.
-How to Be a High School Superstar
+    5. How to Be a High School Superstar

-    f.
-Slow Productivity: The Lost Art of Accomplishment Without Burnout
+    6. Slow Productivity: The Lost Art of Accomplishment Without Burnout

 3. Indistractable: How to Control Your Attention and Choose Your Life by Nir Eyal
 4. HELL YEAH OR NO by Derek Sivers